Leslie Kuny she/her

 Owner / Director

 Growing up in small town Saskatchewan, Leslie found her passion for dance while studying at Juliette’s Dance Center in Saskatoon.
-After successful years of studio training in almost every genre, Leslie continued her dance education at Edmonton’s Grant MacEwan College.
+After successful years of studio training in essentially every genre, Leslie expanded her dance education and training by attending Edmonton’s Grant MacEwan College Dance Program.

-Upon completing her diploma in Edmonton, Leslie further studied at Simon Fraser University in Burnaby BC, graduating as a Dance Major with a Bachelor of Fine Arts.
-During her post-secondary education Leslie had the privilege to work alongside some of Canada’s dance leaders including Wen Wei Wang (Wen Wei Dance Vancouver), Barbara Bourget (kokoro dance Vancouver), David LeHay (Ballet Kelowna), Gerry Morita (Mile Zero Edmonton), Brian Webb (Brian Webb Dance Company Edmonton), Judith Garay (Dancer’s Dancing Vancouver), and Day Helesic (MovEnt Vancouver).
-Working with these industry leaders has shaped her both as a dancer and a teacher, and she uses this unique perspective with her students.
+Upon completing her diploma in Edmonton, Leslie continued her post-secondary dance training at Simon Fraser University, graduating as a Dance Major with a Bachelor of Fine Arts.
+While training in university Leslie had the privilege to work alongside some of Canada’s dance leaders including Wen Wei Wang (Wen Wei Dance Vancouver), Barbara Bourget (kokoro dance Vancouver), David LeHay (Ballet Kelowna), Gerry Morita (Mile Zero Edmonton), Brian Webb (Brian Webb Dance Company Edmonton), Judith Garay (Dancer’s Dancing Vancouver), and Day Helesic (MovEnt Vancouver).
+Working with these contemporary dance industry leaders shaped her both as a dancer and a teacher, and she uses this unique perspective with her students.

 In addition to her dance training, Leslie is a talented singer and uses her voice to help dancers find theirs.
 She was formerly the National Anthem Singer for the Saskatoon Blades Western Junior Hockey Team, as well as the Saskatoon International Air Show.
 Leslie has played the lead in several musicals including Radio Gals, Sarah Plain and Tall, and The Sound of Music.